blend-os/blend-inst/README.md

     <p>An installer framework and drop-in replacement for and rewrite of Jade in Python that uses the live session's file system instead of bootstrapping a new one, built for blendOS.</p>
 </div>

-**Help us with making blend-inst distribution-independent by creating a pull request!**
+**Help us with making blend-inst distribution-independent by opening a pull request!**

 ## Testing